YanesAbdelkader/dotfiles/README.md

 # Fedora Sway Dotfiles

-Personal dotfiles for a clean, opinionated Fedora + Sway setup.
+Personal dotfiles for a clean, opinionated Fedora Sway Spin setup.

+you can get the distro from here : https://www.fedoraproject.org/spins/sway

 ---